kuprel/min-dalle/README.md

 Use a positive `seed` for reproducible results.
 Higher values for `log2_supercondition_factor` result in better agreement with the text but a narrower variety of generated images.

 If the model is being used interactively (e.g. in a notebook) `generate_image_stream` can be used to generate a stream of images as it the model is decoding.
 The detokenizer adds a slight delay for each intermediate image.
+Setting `log2_mid_count` to 3 results in a total of `2 ** 3 = 8` generated images.
+The only valid values for `log2_mid_count` are 0, 1, 2, 3, 4.

 ```python
 image_stream = model.generate_image_stream(